profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">What is Protocol?</span>

 - The official procedure or system of rules
-- Rules for governing affairs of state or diplomatic occasion
 - Protocol - set of rules and guidelines for communicating data
+- Rules
+     + for governing affairs of state or diplomatic occasion
-- Rules defined for each step of computer communication
+     + defined for each step of computer communication
-- Networks follow these rules to successfully transmit data.
+     + which networks follow to transmit data.

 ---
 <!-- .slide: data-autoslide="11000" -->